-Department of Chemistry
+Department of Chemistry College of Natural Sciences and Mathematics

 CHEM 500 Special Studies 1-6 cr.

 Intensive survey of literature in a particular area as well as individual instruction on recent advances in chemical instrumentation, methods of research, and specialized subject areas.
 To be arranged with instructor.